reflectoring/reflectoring.github.io/_posts/2020-04-06-spring-robust-sqs-client.md

   // constructors ...

   public void publish(T message) {
   Retry retry = retryRegistry.retry("publish");
   retry.executeRunnable(() -> doPublish(message));
   }

   private void doPublish(T message) {
   try {
     SendMessageRequest request = new SendMessageRequest()
     .withQueueUrl(sqsQueueUrl)
     .withMessageBody(objectMapper.writeValueAsString(message));
     SendMessageResult result = sqsClient.sendMessage(request);

     if (result.getSdkHttpMetadata().getHttpStatusCode() != 200) {
+    throw new RuntimeException(
-        throw new RuntimeException(String.format("got error response from SQS queue %s: %s", sqsQueueUrl,
+      String.format("got error response from SQS queue %s: %s", sqsQueueUrl,
       result.getSdkHttpMetadata()));
   }

   } catch (JsonProcessingException e) {
     throw new IllegalStateException("error sending message to SQS: ", e);
   }
   }
 }
 ```

 In the `publish()` method, we use [resilience4j's retry functionality](https://github.com/resilience4j/resilience4j#circuitbreaker-retry-fallback) to configure a retry behavior.
 We can modify this behavior by configuring the `RetryRegistry` that is passed into the constructor.
+Note that the AWS SDK provides it's own [retry behavior](https://docs.aws.amazon.com/general/latest/gr/api-retries.html), but I opted for the more generic resilience4j library here.

 The interaction with SQS happens in the internal `doPublish()` method.
 Here, we build a `SendMessageRequest` and send that to SQS via the `AmazonSqs` client from the Amazon SDK.
-If the return HTTP status code is not 200, we throw an exception so that the retry mechanism knows something went wrong and will trigger a retry.
+If the returned HTTP status code is not 200, we throw an exception so that the retry mechanism knows something went wrong and will trigger a retry.

 In our application, we can now simply extend the abstract `SqsMessagePublisher` class, instantiate that class and call the `publish()` method to send messages to to a queue.